What to see

 - If you can go a number of times you will have a better chance of seeing something quite awe inspiring.

-As with any activity near water, it is important to choose a safe viewing location, remembering that water levels rise quickly as the tidal front passes, by several metres in places, and never venturing out onto the sands or mudflats.
+If interested to see the tidal bore, it is important to choose a safe viewing location, remembering that water levels rise quickly as it passes, by several metres in places, and never venturing out onto the sands or mudflats.
 The RNLI website has some excellent advice on water safety.

-If you would like to learn more about the Mersey Tidal Bore, my book the Mersey Estuary: A Travel Guide gives more tips on when and where to see it, along with suggestions for places to visit, walks and cycle rides and background on the history, environment and wildlife of the estuary.
-It is available from most bookshops and online stores (www.troubador.co.uk).
-This YouTube video about the book includes some brief footage of the Mersey Tidal Bore.
+If you would like to learn more about the Mersey Estuary and its tidal bore, my book the Mersey Estuary: A Travel Guide gives tips on when and where to see the wave pass, along with more general suggestions for places to visit and walks and cycle rides in the area.
+There is also background on the maritime history, environment and wildlife of the estuary.